sonic-net/DASH/documentation/general/design/sdn-features-packet-transforms.md

             - **Example**: VM with IP 10.0.0.1 sends a packet to 8.8.8.8, VM Inbound ACL blocks all internet, VM outbound ACL allows 8.8.8.8 \- Response packet from 8.8.8.8 must be allowed without opening any inbound ACL due to the flow match.

 	![Appliance](images/sdn_appliance.png)
+- The VNI is static on the 'left-side' of the diagram
+- The VNI will be different depending upon the Inbound circumstance (Internet, ER Gateway for example)
+- SDN Eng to populate this further

 ## Packet processing Pipeline (Sequential prefix match lookups)